Responsible Data Use: Ethics and Privacy Protection

-- Security: Is the data stored and accessed safely?
+- Security: Is the data stored and managed securely?

 Why is it important for data analysts to anonymize personal data before analysis?